 On the other hand, if you have a job, but it doesn’t pay enough to support you once you are out on your own, you need to look for ways to increase your income.
 That might mean taking a second job, or starting a legitimate side hustle.
 In fact, if starting a side hustle sounds interesting to you, be sure to read our post, 9 Lucrative Freelance Skills You Can Learn Online.

 A decent, consistent income is key to living on your own, so go out there and start making some bank.

 Living on your own can get expensive.
 Honestly, depending on where you live, it might actually be out of your price range.
 And if that’s the case, you need to come to terms with the reality of your situation.

 When you want to move out but rent is too high for you to live on your own, you have two options: move to a less expensive area, or find yourself a roommate.

-I know those aren’t ideal solutions, but beggars can’t be choosers.
-Rent prices aren’t going to magically fall to fit your budget.
+I know those might not be ideal solutions (trust me, I’ve been there), but rent prices aren’t just going to magically fall to fit within your budget.
 You need to be realistic, and embrace the solutions that will work for you.

 5. Stop Making Excuses

-If you have a good idea for a side hustle, you don’t need a logo, a professionally designed website, or funding.
+If you want to start a side hustle, you don’t need a logo, a professionally designed website, or funding.
 What you need is your first customer.
 So, go out and bang on every door in your zip code until you find somebody interested in paying for your product or service.

 Things To Know Before You Move Out